kazufusa/devise_token_auth_example/readme.md

 ## 7. Sign up by email only and set password after receiving invitation.

+### flow without password

+1. sign up with only email
+2. send mail including confirmation link with confirmation_token
+3. click link and redirect to some url with reset_password_token
+3. patch/put user_password_path with reset_password_token, password, password_confirmation
+4. user is enabled to login with email and password

 ## 8. REST API for user(s)

 ## 9. admin